Tag Archives: Kids

 Photos: Top – Active Kids Club, Bottom – Sanborn Western Camps

 Do you have 15 minutes to spare?
 If so, you can be a citizen scientist.
-Over the past few years, citizen scientists — ordinary people who help scientists and organizations track the count and behaviors of such creatures as birds, hummingbirds, butterflies, bees and others — have been active and helpful information gatherers.
-After all, scientists can’t be everywhere, and many of us have habitats in our backyards and neighborhoods that can help others keep tabs on animal populations.
+Over the past few years, citizen scientists — ordinary people who help scientists and organizations track the count and behaviors of such creatures as birds, butterflies, bees and others — have been active and helpful information gatherers.
+After all, researchers can’t be everywhere, and many of us have habitats in our backyards and neighborhoods that can help others gain important information about nature.

 Scientist Gretchen LeBuhn, of the San Francisco Bay Area, hopes to get thousands of people counting this weekend through her Great Sunflower Project.
 You can count bees on sunflowers, bee balm, cosmos, rosemary, tickseed, and purple coneflower.
 The instructions on the site are very easy to follow and complete.